Friday, 24 March 2023

 • Discussing whether Red Riding Hood did the right thing during our Circle Time.

-• Learning the last of our Phase 2 sounds in our Phonics sessions.
+• Starting to learn the sounds in Phase 3 in our Phonics sessions.

 • Working with 2D shapes in our Mathematics sessions and going on a shape hunt around our class.